 The project uses Java, Apache Tomcat Web server and postgreSQL Database.
 The project is implemented in State and District level offices.
 There are 13 offices statewide.
-It also has the distinction of being the first Malayalam Unicode supported e-Governance project.

 "There were some issues in the rendering of Malayalam Unicode in browser at the time of our project.
 So we tuned Mozilla to enable indic language support."
-Says Sasi.PM, Additional Director of e-Governance Section in C-DAC.
-"This Free Software project helped us to replicate the same code base for IT implementation at Tailoring Workers Welfare Fund Board, which helped in saving a lot of time and cost for that project" he added.
+Says Sasi.PM, Additional Director of e-Governance Section in CDAC.
+"This free software project helped us to replicate the same code base for IT implementation at Tailoring Workers Welfare Fund Board, which helped in saving a lot of time and cost for that project" he added.